Skip to Content

 Note, however, that a female Pitbull can get pregnant if she happens to mate before the estrus period.
 This is because canine spermatozoa are motile in the female’s genital tract and can potentially survive for around 11 days.

 You may have read that a dog’s initial and subsequent heat seasons continue for two to four weeks.
-This is due to the fact that many people believe the proestrus and estrus stages of the heat cycle to be included in the heat period.
+This is because many people believe the proestrus and estrus stages of the heat cycle should be included in the heat period.

 However, strictly speaking, a dog’s heat period is the estrus phase.
 This is when she’s ready to mate and is fertile enough to get pregnant.
-If your dog is in heat for longer than three weeks, you should take her to the vet for a check-up.
+If your dog is in heat for over three weeks, you should take her to the vet for a check-up.

 Signs Your Pitbull Is In Heat